Information and discussion on all aspects of British photographic history

 Added by Michael Wong on April 18, 2011 at 16:22 — No Comments

 An online petition has been launched save Newcastle's Side Gallery which opened in 1977.
 The Gallery has a commitment to documentary in the tradition of the concerned photographer.
 It commissions work in the North of England and shows historical and contemporary work from around the world.
-Talks are…Continue
+Talks are organised around most of the exhibitions.
+The Arts Council has axed Side…Continue

 Would anyone recognize the gentleman shown in this portrait by the Bristol photographer Thomas Protheroe?
-A cabinet card dated after 1881.…Continue
+A cabinet card dated after 1881.

 Added by Tony Rackstraw on April 15, 2011 at 12:00 — No Comments

 Born in Edinburgh, Scotland, in 1843, Thomas William Smillie immigrated to the United States with his family when he five years old.
-After studying chemistry and medicine at Georgetown University, he took a…Continue
+After studying chemistry and medicine at Georgetown University, he took a job as a photographer at the Smithsonian Institution, where he stayed…Continue

 Added by Michael Wong on April 14, 2011 at 21:40 — No Comments